ARTICLE I: Name

 SECTION 9: An officer may resign by submitting a resignation in writing to the Board.

-SECTION 10: Any person who is charged with a felony by a government prosecutor or grand jury shall be immediately automatically suspended from her/his officer duties.
-The person charged can then be reinstated in her/his duties by a two-thirds vote of the remaining officers, not counting abstaining votes.
-Any person who is deemed by a government court to be unable to make decisions and/or has a person with the power of attorney acting on his/her behalf shall be immediately automatically suspended from her/his officer duties until such time as she/he is deemed by a government court to be able to make decisions and/or the power of attorney is no longer in place.
-Any person declared legally dead by the government shall be immediately automatically removed from her/his officer duties.
+SECTION 10: Any person who is charged with a felony by a government prosecutor or grand jury shall be immediately automatically suspended from their officer duties.
+The person charged can then be reinstated in their duties by a two-thirds vote of the remaining officers, not counting abstaining votes.
+Any person who is deemed by a government court to be unable to make decisions and/or has a person with the power of attorney acting on their behalf shall be immediately automatically suspended from their officer duties until such time as they are deemed by a government court to be able to make decisions and/or the power of attorney is no longer in place.
+Any person declared legally dead by the government shall be immediately automatically removed from their officer duties.

 SECTION 11: An elected officer position vacancy may occur if no candidates run for the position or if a candidate who runs is not approved by the Legislature.